mrvnthss/deep-learning-with-dobble/README.md

 juypter lab
 ```

 That's it, you're good to go!
-Simply navigate to the [notebooks/](notebooks) directory and open one of the notebooks.
-The [deep-learning-with-dobble.ipynb](notebooks/deep-learning-with-dobble.ipynb) notebook contains most of the project, so I'd recommend exploring this one first!
+Simply open one of the notebooks.
+The [deep-learning-with-dobble.ipynb](deep-learning-with-dobble.ipynb) notebook contains most of the project, so I'd recommend exploring this one first!

 ## Languages and Tools